materiaraiding/materiaraiding-old/_ultimate/fru.md

 </details>

+Gaia will follow Ultimate Relativity with a (name **Party Stack** and a (name) **Dual Tank Buster**

 ### Apocalypse

 {% include raidplan.html title="P3 - Apocalypse - LP Prio" link="https://raidplan.io/plan/XkX51G5h5_0DStk7" %}
 {% include raidplan.html title="P3 - Apocalypse - LP Prio + fixed spread" link="https://raidplan.io/plan/sGHAFfW5Xhnp-SOl" %}

+sketchy write up (will fix when i have time)

+Gaia will begin to cast **Hextuple Apocalypse**, granting 6 players 3 types of stack markers. all of these stacks will have a different timer (i think its like 15 25 and 35 or something will check later)

+she will then cast glowijg lights along lines in the floor that will indicate a safespot for the upcoming AOEs.

+these lights will always be 180 degrees from eachother and will both rotate clockwise or counter clockwise.

+the safe spot will be **one way mark back** from the direction they rotated

+for example if the AOEs went to N/S and rotated counter clockwise, the safespot would be NE/SW.